 Guardian Building (downtown)

-The promenade features a variety of shops and a cafe, so take a break and revel in the splendor of some fine, fine Detroit architecture design.
+The promenade features a variety of shops and a cafe, so take a break and revel in the splendor of some fine Detroit architectural design.

 Grand Trunk Pub (downtown)

-Built in the late 1800s, the former Grand Trunk Railroad ticket station is now a pub with decent food and a great selection of craft brews, so go inside because the interior of this building is where the glory lies.
+This former Grand Trunk Railroad ticket station is now a pub with decent food and a great selection of craft brews.
+Go inside because the interior of this building is where the glory lies.

 Take in the long bar that was once the ticket counter for the old Grand Trunk Railroad.
 Breathe in the old wood and stretch your neck to take in the vaulted ceiling, decorative plaster and brass chandeliers of days gone by.
 You can practically hear the old registers ringing with ticket sales.